The Lox

-The Lox (stylized The LOX or The L.O.X.) is an American hip hop trio composed of rappers Sheek Louch, Styles P and Jadakiss.
-Each hailing from Yonkers, New York, the group formed in 1994 and signed with Puff Daddy's Bad Boy Records two years later to release their debut studio album, Money, Power & Respect (1998).
+The Lox (stylized The LOX or The L.O.X.) is an American hip hop trio from Yonkers, New York composed of rappers Sheek Louch, Styles P and Jadakiss.
+The group formed in 1994 and signed with Puff Daddy's Bad Boy Records two years later to release their debut studio album, Money, Power & Respect (1998).

 Despite critical and commercial success, the group parted ways with the label in favor of Ruff Ryders Entertainment in 1999, through which they released their similarly successful follow-up, We Are the Streets (2000).

 History

 Formation and career beginnings (1994–1996)

-Jason "Jadakiss" Phillips, David "Styles P" Styles, and Sean "Sheek Louch" Jacobs, began their musical careers in their hometown of Yonkers, New York.
+Jason "Jadakiss" Phillips, David "Styles P" Styles, and Sean "Sheek Louch" Jacobs began their musical careers in their hometown of Yonkers, New York.
 As high school students, they formed a group called the Bomb Squad and began performing at local shows and producing their own demos.
 In 1994, they appeared on Main Source's "Set It Off" from the album Fuck What You Think.

 While the local rap scene was being dominated by artists like Raw Rome, Lord Devon and a young DMX, the group began to gain attention for their lyrical style and ability to present tales of urban life.
 The group eventually changed their name to the Warlox and continued developing a fan base by appearing on underground mixtapes.

-At some point, the trio connected with Jaz-O, and had a demo tape produced by him.
+The trio later connected with Jaz-O, who produced I Got The Power for their demo tape.

 One of their admirers was the "Queen of hip hop soul," fellow Yonkers native Mary J. Blige.
-After acquiring the demo tape that the group made with Jaz-O, Blige passed it on to Bad Boy CEO Sean "Puffy" Combs who signed them to a deal.
+After acquiring the demo tape that the group made with Jaz-O, Blige passed it on to Bad Boy CEO Sean "Puffy" Combs who signed them to a deal and added I Got The Power from their demo to his own debut No Way Out.
 At the behest of Combs, the Warlox later changed their name to the L.O.X.
 After signing with Bad Boy, the Lox started gaining a bigger buzz off the strength of their first single "Well, Well, Well" featuring Kasino, which appeared on DJ Clue's 1996 mixtape Show Me the Money.